-- 19.1 In the first instance any dispute arising out of the operation of this Agreement shall be raised by the employee(s) with their immediate supervisor.
-The employee(s) may choose to be represented or assisted with the issue(s) by a workplace union delegate or by another employee of their choice. - 19.2 In circumstances where discussions fail to resolve the dispute, the issue(s) will be referred to the appropriate union (if applicable) and to management representatives.
-If the issue(s) remain unresolved, either party may refer the dispute to the Tasmanian Industrial Commission for conciliation/arbitration and settlement. - 19.3 Whilst a dispute is being dealt with through this process the status quo will remain and work will continue without disruption. - 19.4 However where a safety issue is involved immediate priority will be given to the resolution of it having regard to recognised safety standards and relevant legislation.
-This may involve the cessation of work where an employee's safety is at risk. - 19.5 The operation of this clause does not remove or lessen the right of an employee to seek redress through the provisions of the State Service Act 2000 or any other applicable legislation.
+- 20.2 In circumstances where discussions fail to resolve the dispute, the issue(s) will be referred to the appropriate union (if applicable) and to management representatives.
+If the issue(s) remain unresolved, either party may refer the dispute to the Tasmanian Industrial Commission for conciliation/arbitration and settlement. - 20.3 Whilst a dispute is being dealt with through this process the status quo will remain and work will continue without disruption. - 20.4 However where a safety issue is involved immediate priority will be given to the resolution of it having regard to recognised safety standards and relevant legislation.
+This may involve the cessation of work where an employee's safety is at risk. - 20.5 The operation of this clause does not remove or lessen the right of an employee to seek redress through the provisions of the State Service Act 2000 or any other applicable legislation.

-20. CONSULTATION AND CHANGE
+21. CONSULTATION AND CHANGE

-20.1 Where the employer is planning the introduction of major changes in work arrangements and practices that are likely to have significant effects on employees, the employer shall notify the employees who may be affected by the proposed changes and the Union prior to the trialling or implementation of such changes.
+21.1 Where the employer is planning the introduction of major changes in work arrangements and practices that are likely to have significant effects on employees, the employer shall notify the employees who may be affected by the proposed changes and the Union prior to the trialling or implementation of such changes.

-20.2 Employer's duty to consult
+21.2 Employer's duty to consult

-The employer shall consult with the employees affected and the Union and discuss the introduction of the changes referred to above, the effects the changes are likely to have on employees, measures taken to avoid or lessen the adverse effects of such changes on employees, and shall give prompt consideration to matters raised by the employees and/or the Union in relation to the changes.
-These discussions shall commence as early as practicable after the employer believes that change may be necessary.

-20.3 For the purposes of such discussion, the employer shall provide in writing to the employees concerned and the Union all relevant information about the changes, including the nature of the changes proposed, the expected effects of the changes on employees and any other matters likely to affect employees.
+- 21.2.1 The employer shall consult with the employees affected and the Union and discuss the introduction of the changes referred to above, the effects the changes are likely to have on employees, measures taken to avoid or lessen the adverse effects of such changes on employees, and shall give prompt consideration to matters raised by the employees and/or the Union in relation to the changes.
+These discussions shall commence as early as practicable after the employer believes that change may be necessary. - 21.3 For the purposes of such discussion, the employer shall provide in writing to the employees concerned and the Union all relevant information about the changes, including the nature of the changes proposed, the expected effects of the changes on employees and any other matters likely to affect employees.

-21. NO EXTRA CLAIMS
+22. NO EXTRA CLAIMS

-The Parties undertake that, for the life of this Agreement, they will not make any additional claims relating to any matter included in this Agreement.
+22.1 The Parties undertake that, for the life of this Agreement, they will not make any additional claims relating to any matter included in this Agreement.

-22. SIGNATURES
+23. SIGNATURES